draktuls/draktuls.github.io/content/about/index.md

 ---

 ---
-My name is Jan and I go by drak or draktuls *(some of you may recognize similar name from the game Warcraft III)*.
+My name is Honza and I go by drak or draktuls *(some of you may recognize similar name from the game Warcraft III)*.

-I am very enthusiastic about infosec as whole.
-But I am mostly interested in the low level stuff.
-I also love writing custom tools.

-Currently my main focus is on:
-- Exploit development
-- Vulnerability research
-- Reverse engineering
+Nowadays I mainly focus on low-level stuff which includes Exploit Development, Vulnerability Research and of course Reverse Engineering.
+I like to challenge myself in these areas, but as of now my interests lie in the realms of Mobiles and Firmwares.

+Apart from these skills I am trying to improve myself in areas like Web Exploitation and overall Penetration Testing (Full PWNs).

+I am also very much fond of writing custom offensive tooling.

 **Contact**